 Posts Tagged ‘signatures’

-So back in 1995/1996 I was still married to my now ex-wife.
-She was a voracious reader and during our brief marriage inspired me to do some reading.
+Back in 1995/1996 I was still married to my now ex-wife.
+She was a voracious reader and during our brief marriage it inspired me to do some reading.
 Most of the time it was band/musician biographies.
 Sometimes it was just catching up on John Saul books (all of which suck anymore).
 One day I went to the library and was just thumbing through the reference books and came across “Headbangers – The Worldwide MegaBook of Heavy Metal Bands” by Mark Hale.
 I cracked it open and just started freaking out.
 This book had just about everyone in it that was a metal band.
 It spans from the late 60s to about 1990 and does a wonderful job of cross-referencing bands, listing albums and catalog numbers.
 There’s an index in the back of musicians, band names, countries of origin and record labels with catalog numbers.
 It’s a pretty extensive hardcover book.
 This book blows away any of that Martin Popoff crap.

 Hale gives descriptions of the bands and does his best not to inject bias.
 It’s 540+ pages of heavy metal goodness.